operasoftware/devopera/articles/_posts/2013-04-17-animating-flexboxes-the-lowdown.md

 The transitions are defined here, but this time I have no `article:hover` rule to dictate what happens on mouse over.
 In addition, I have used Modernizr’s class names to apply legacy flex properties to `<body>` and `<section>` only for browsers that don’t support modern flexbox but do support flexbox legacy, and I’ve added in IE-specific flex properties (e.g. `display: -ms-flexbox; -ms-box-orient: horizontal;`) to the main rules so that IE10 will now support the example.
 This will now work in Safari, Firefox and IE10 as well.

-Note: Read the [Intelligent fallbacks for flexbox][8] section of my previous Flexbox article for more detailed information on the current state of Flexbox browser support, and the legacy syntax required for cross browser support.
+Note: Read the [Intelligent fallbacks for flexbox][8] section of my previous flexbox article for more detailed information on the current state of flexbox browser support, and the legacy syntax required for cross browser support.

 [8]: /articles/advanced-cross-browser-flexbox/#fallbacks

 Also note the `width` and `height` of `100%` and `margin:0` on the `<html>` element, and `height:inherit` and `margin:0` on the `<body>`.
-This forces the contents to fill up the viewport, whatever width and height it is, which works well with the Flexbox inside it.
+This forces the contents to fill up the viewport, whatever width and height it is, which works well with the flexbox inside it.

 Now let’s look at the JavaScript: